austinylxlbt-droid/AustinL_BSE_Portfolio1/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/x-Nej1nZgww?si=CaFHTCXpC0QC5G-u" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 I have put together the parts in the  project.
-Many of my parts were different from the usaul parts.
+Many of my parts were different from the usual parts.
 The motors, in particlar, were incompatable with the horns that attach them to the body.
 I had to use hot glue and other techniques to fix this.
 This is troubleshooting.
 I will need to make the robot able to close.

 # First Milestone